HoiPangCHEUNG/TTC-Next-v2/README.md

 ## What's new in v2.0

-- Rebuilt with Next.js & Radix UI for a modern, streamlined interface.
+- Rebuilt with Next.js & Radix UI
-- Redux + SWR integration to manage state efficiently and keep data fresh.
+- Redux + SWR integration
-- Simplified click-and-search flow for a smoother, more intuitive user experience.
+- Simplified click-and-search flow

 ## How to run the app